 The sun burned Eron’s eyes as he opened them.
 His limbs felt like lead, his lungs burned, and his head felt like it might explode as blood pounded into his brain.

 “I told you to jump further out from the rocks.”
 Sarya’s voice sounded like it came from a cavern, even though she was bent over right above him.

-“Don’t look so sad, Eron!
-Come on, let’s see if Essa has something to wrap that cut.”
+“Aw, you look so sad," Sarya said playfully.
+"Come on, let’s see if Essa has something to wrap that cut in.”

 “If we don’t hurry, we’re going to miss the rest of the festival,” Sarya said.
 “Come on, I’ll race you.”

-“Seriously?
-I mean, look at my arm!”
-Eron cried, dramatically lifting the not-actually-that-bloodied limb.
-“And I just fell-” Eron broke off as he darted towards town to get a head start.
+“I don’t think I can,” Eron said weakly, gingerly lifting the not-actually-that-bloodied limb.
+“I mean, I just fell-” Eron broke off as he darted towards town to get a head start.